Equinox-M/Olist/README.md

     - `ProjectQueries.sql`: Contains SQL code for schema design.
     - `SQL_REPORT.pdf`: Containes the report of the queries adn the questiones that was answered.

-- `PowerBI_Report.pdf`: PDF report presenting insights from the dataset using PowerBI.
+- `Dashboard Report.pdf`: PDF report presenting insights from the dataset using PowerBI.

 ## Contributors